minio/docs/source/reference/minio-mc/mc-ilm-tier-add.rst

    This option only applies if :mc-cmd:`~mc ilm tier add TIER_TYPE` is ``s3`` or ``minio``.
    This option has no effect for any other value of ``TIER_TYPE``.

+.. mc-cmd:: --aws-role-arn
+   :optional:

+   The AWS S3 role name to use when transitioning objects.

+   This option only applies if :mc-cmd:`~mc ilm tier add TIER_TYPE` is ``s3`` **and** the source is a MinIO pod on Amazon EKS.

+.. mc-cmd:: --aws-web-identity-file
+   :optional:

+   Specify the web identity token file to use when transitioning objects.

+   This option only applies if :mc-cmd:`~mc ilm tier add TIER_TYPE` is ``s3`` **and** the source is a MinIO pod on Amazon EKS.

 Global Flags
 ~~~~~~~~~~~~